FreesoSaiFared/Roomba/README.md

+Translated from the French source (video in French).

+This [Reddit thread](https://www.reddit.com/r/esp32/comments/1lfj48y/i_modified_my_roomba_using_an_esp32/) reported on it.
+There was an [attempt](https://github.com/Wummeke/Roomba-ESP8266-MQTT) years ago,  but that stranded on not being able to wake up from the docking state.
+This is apparently not a problem according to this new implementation:

+##### Have you find a solution to the wake from dock issue?
+I played with this years ago, but back then no one was able to wake the Roomba reliable, when it is docked.
+See [this repo on GitHub ](https://github.com/Wummeke/Roomba-ESP8266-MQTT) ⏤ by *wummeke* (↑ 2/ ↓ 0)
+├─ I had this issue once.
+I had to remove the battery for about 20 seconds, and it never happened again. ⏤ by *TallReflection1263* (↑ 2/ ↓ 0)
+└────

+# Possible caveat for the newer models (might not work)
+##### I wonder if this works with the new more basic models.
+Probably they don't have that dev port anymore. ⏤ by *Alienhaslanded* (↑ 1/ ↓ 0)
+├─ I don’t think so :/ ⏤ by *TallReflection1263* (↑ 1/ ↓ 0)
+└────

 # Control a Roomba over WiFi with an ESP32 and a Web Interface

 This guide explains how to take control of your Roomba vacuum (500/600/700 series) using an ESP32 board, all driven by a web interface accessible from your phone, tablet, or computer.